FESTIVAL STAFF AND BOARD

 Bob can be found at Penn State track meets wearing a stopwatch around his neck, or browsing in antique shops, or visiting auctions looking for Pennsylvania redware, among other things.

 Joyce is active in the community and has undertaken a number of volunteer positions while her children have grown from toddlers to teens.
-These include treasurer and co-president of the PTO; president and board member of T-MART (Tussey Mountain Alpine Racing Team); Sunday school teacher and youth leader at St. Andrew’s Episcopal Church; and volunteer pledge host for WPSU-TV and WPSU-Radio.
+These include treasurer and co-president of the Park Forest Elementary PTO; president and board member of T-MART (Tussey Mountain Alpine Racing Team); Sunday school teacher and youth leader at St. Andrew’s Episcopal Church; and volunteer pledge host for WPSU-TV and WPSU-Radio.
 Joyce is married to Norman Spivey, a professor on the voice faculty at Penn State, and was a singer, pianist, and actress in an earlier life.
-Joyce was one of the team of jurors for the Festival’s Sidewalk Sale & Exhibition in 2012.
+She currently sings with The Orpheus Singers under the direction of Christopher Kiver.
+Joyce was one of the team of jurors for the Festival in 2012 and also served as the guest juror for Images in 2013.

 Susan will be the first to tell you that her background is not complicated.
 She grew up in Englewood, New Jersey, graduated from the University of Wisconsin, and then worked at the East Asian Research Center at Harvard University.
 She and her husband, Lewis, have lived in central Pennsylvania since 1972, the first twenty-five years in Lock Haven and the remainder of the time in State College.

-Steve Watson has been with Penn State’s Division of Campus Planning + Design in the Office of Physical Plant since 2002.
-Campus Planning provides the “big picture” view of Penn State’s campus environments, and ensures the highest standards of design quality for all buildings and civic spaces throughout the University system.
-Steve’s primary responsibilities as University Planner include leading the development of campus master plans, facilitating site selection and evaluation processes, participating in site and building feasibility studies, reviewing and critiquing planning studies prepared by consultants to the University, assisting with transportation planning studies, serving as the University authority on municipal zoning, and assuring that site development plans adhere to the principles and requirements of campus master plans.
+Steve Watson is a university planner with Penn State’s Division of Campus Planning and Design in the Office of Physical Plant, where he has worked since 2002.
+Campus Planning provides the “big picture” view of Penn State’s campus environments and ensures the highest standards of design quality for all buildings and civic spaces throughout the University system.
+Steve, who holds a professional registration as a landscape architect, is responsible for leading the development of campus master plans, facilitating site selection and evaluation, participating in site and building feasibility studies, reviewing and critiquing planning studies prepared by consultants to the University, assisting with transportation planning studies, serving as the University authority on municipal zoning, and assuring that site development plans adhere to the principles and requirements of campus master plans.

-As you might guess, Steve, a registered landscape architect, serves on lots of committees, including the Outdoor Public Art Committee at University Park.
-A Centre County native and graduate of Penn State, Steve resides in Bellefonte with his wife, Valerie, a doctoral student in Environmental Engineering with a focus on Microbial Fuel Cell technologies.
+Steve serves on various University committees, including the Outdoor Public Art Committee, the Intermodal Transportation Committee, and the Environmental Forum Committee at University Park.
+He also serves as the University representative on the Centre Regional Planning Commission.
+A Centre County native and graduate of Penn State, Steve resides in Bellefonte with his wife, Valerie, a post-doctoral researcher in environmental engineering with a focus on microbial fuel cell technologies.
 They have two daughters, Alina and Kira, who enjoy competitive gymnastics.

 Contact us by phone or e-mail